The Truth About Playing Lead Guitar With Emotion & A Proven Formula For Writing (And Improvising) Great Guitar Solos

 Tip: pay the most attention to the last note of each lick.

 Because the last note stands out the most to the listener’s ear.

 This means they remember it the most.
 The better the last note of your lick sounds, the better your playing (and soloing) sounds to your listeners.

 Want to see and hear how to make every note you play drip with emotion?
 Download this free eBook about playing emotional guitar licks and solos & start playing guitar licks that impress everyone who hears you play.

 Bonus tip: study (and transcribe) the vocal parts of your favorite singers.
 Good singers are masters of expressing themselves with only a few notes.

 The Key Difference Between Master Guitar Players And Everyone Else:

-Most other guitar players either skip some of the steps in the above process or struggle to go through them quickly enough to accurately express themselves.
-These problems are caused by lack of integration of their skills (and/or lack of mastery of some skills in isolation).
+Most guitar players either skip some of the steps or struggle to go through them quickly enough.

 To become a truly great improviser, work on mastering all 6 steps of the creative process as quickly as possible.

 If one element is lagging, focus on it like a laser to make it better.